A. "Berti" Coffman

 Paterson, Liz Krueger and Tom Duane; N.Y.S.

-Fields and Scott Stringer; and many N.Y.C.
-Councilmembers such as
+Fields and Scott Stringer; and many N.Y.C. councilmembers such

 Davis, Margarita Lopez,